CRA audits of automobile expenses

 Section 8(13) of The Income Tax Act will allow the deduction if:

-b) used exclusively during the period in respect of which the amount relates for the purpose of earning income from the office or employment and used on a regular and continuous basis for meeting customers or other persons in the ordinary course of performing the duties of the or employment;
+- Used exclusively during the period in respect of which the amount relates for the purpose of earning income from the office or employment and used on a regular and continuous basis for meeting customers or other persons in the ordinary course of performing the duties of the office or employment;

 One could argue that nowadays with mobile internet, a person can conduct her duties of employment from her vehicle and thus it becomes an extension of her home office.

-Is an employee that lives in the Toronto region (where driving time is 3 times longer) who is denied the home office deduction vs someone that lives in St. Catharine's (and that can visits her client and return to her home office in 1/3 o f the time) fairly treated?
+Is an employee that lives in the Toronto region (where driving time is 3 times longer) who is denied the home office deduction vs someone that lives in St. Catharine's (and that can visit her client and return to her home office in 1/3 of the time) fairly treated?
 Mathematically CRA's position is justified, but logically it is not.